renanss4/aprendendo-programar/LUA/README.md

 # Lua Repository

-This repository contains a simple guessing game implemented in Lua.
-Below, you'll find information about Lua, installation instructions for both Windows and Linux, and how to play the guessing game.
+This directory contains a simple guessing game implemented in Lua and also a file I found on the internet that shows the main concepts of Lua.
+Below, you'll find information about Lua, installation instructions for Windows and Linux, and how to play the guessing game.

 ## About Lua
 Lua is a powerful, efficient, lightweight, embeddable scripting language.
 It's often used in various applications and game development due to its simplicity and versatility.